 The programme coordinator is the focal point for the activities to be implemented by all the agencies involved in the program.
 The agencies agreed in delegating the Programme Coordinator to represent the program at every level and ensure the coordination of the joint delivery.
 The Programme Coordinator updates the agencies on weekly basis by email, in the monthly meeting and on ad hoc basis.
 The steering committee met on 5 May 2016 to revise the workplan and discuss the status of the program.
-The Program Management Committee met on 1 June 2016 to discuss the status of the program, the 3-month workplan and plan joint activities as for the minutes attached.
-The Programme Management Committee met again on 24 November 2016 and the Steering Committee met on 30 November 2016 in Pemba
+The Program Management Committee and the steering committee met regularly.